Mesher Orders Explained

 Advantages of a Mesher Order can include:

-- Protect your investment – In cases where one party contributed significantly to the purchase or maintenance of the property, a Mesher order can ensure that their investment is protected.
-The order can specify the proportion of the property’s value that each party is entitled to when it is eventually sold, taking into account their respective financial contributions.
+- In cases where one party contributed significantly to the purchase or maintenance of the property, a Mesher order can ensure that their investment is protected.
+The order can specify the proportion of the property’s value that each party is entitled to when it is eventually sold, considering their respective financial contributions.

-- Flexibility and control – Mesher orders can be tailored to the specific needs and circumstances of the parties involved.
+- A Mesher can be tailored to the specific needs and circumstances of the parties involved.
 This flexibility allows the parties to have a degree of control over the timing and terms of the property’s eventual sale.

-- Potential Tax Benefits – A Mesher order may offer certain tax advantages.
+- They offer certain tax advantages.
 For example, in some cases, deferring the sale of the property can result in lower capital gains tax liability for both parties.
 Principal Private Residence (PPR) is tax relief on Capital Gains Tax whilst the property is in the Trust.
-Whilst one beneficiary is living in the property, the other beneficiaries can use PPR relief on another property and not be caught by PPR on the Trust property whilst the trust is in existence.
+Whilst one beneficiary lives in the property, the other beneficiaries can use PPR relief on another property and not be caught by PPR on the Trust property while the trust exists.
 This applies whether the property under trust was created by a Mesher Order or otherwise.
-There is a potential CGT charge on the spouse not occupying the property after termination of the Mesher Order and sale of the property, rather than from the time of creation.
+There is a potential CGT charge on the spouse not occupying the property after termination of the Mesher Order and sale of the property rather than from the time of creation.

 What are the disadvantages of a Mesher Order?